 Amanda joined the Door County Land Trust as the Land Stewardship Assistant in February 2015.
 Amanda is a Wisconsin native who has spent much of her time camping, fishing, and kayaking with her family and friends.
 These experiences led Amanda to the conservation field where she has gained experience working for the Forest Service, U.S. Geological Survey, and The Nature Conservancy.
 Amanda graduated from UW-Green Bay with a BS in Environmental Policy and Planning, and has earned a certificate in Sustainable Business from the Environmental Management and Business Institute.
 She is currently pursuing an M.S. in Sustainable Management.
 Amanda lives in Sturgeon Bay with her dogs Clarabelle and Reese.

 Jesse Koyen joined the Door County Land Trust in May 2017.
 Jesse is a native of Washington Island where he did organic farming and commercial fishing.
 Jesse received a B.S. in Wildlife Ecology & Environmental Studies from UW-Madison in 2013.
 Following a year as a GIS certificate student and research assistant in a climate change ecology lab at UW-Madison, Jesse served two years in AmeriCorps with the stewardship department of a regional land trust west of Boston, Massachusetts.
-Prior to joining the Trust, Jesse completed a M.S. in Sustainability Science with a concentration in Water Conservation at the University of Massachusetts-Amherst.
+Prior to joining the Door County Land Trust, Jesse completed a M.S. in Sustainability Science with a concentration in Water Conservation at the University of Massachusetts-Amherst.
 When he isn’t hiking the trails on the peninsula, Jesse is on the Island fishing and helping family with various projects.

 Land Protection Specialist